codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 ### 2. Next Sibling & Followed Siblings

-To select the `next sibling` of an element, we can use a plus `+` to combine Selectors.
+To select the `next sibling` of an element, we can use a plus sign `+` to combine Selectors.

 The example below will select only the `<p>` element which is the next sibling of `#unique`.